 At Golden & Cardona-Loya, LLP, our debt collection lawyers in Chula Vista, San Diego, CA understand the stress and anxiety of falling behind financially.

 The demand letters, the phone calls, the constant worry that your paycheck will be garnished, or your bank account emptied by your creditors is often too much to handle on your own.
 We know that if you are already behind on your bills, you cannot afford to have your financial livelihood interrupted by collections.

-Our debt harassment attorneys in Chula Vista, San Diego, CA wants each of our residents to know you have debt collectors’ rights.
-The Fair Debt Collection Practices Act is the main federal law that governs debt collection practices and prohibits debt collection companies from using abusive, unfair or deceptive practices to collect debts from you.
+Our debt harassment attorneys in Chula Vista, San Diego, CA want each of our residents to know you have debt collectors’ rights.
+The Fair Debt Collection Practices Act is the main federal law that governs debt collection practices and prohibits debt collection companies from using abusive, unfair, or deceptive practices to collect debts from you.

 Our debt harassment lawyers in Chula Vista, San Diego, CA will provide the debt collection help you need to gain some clarity about your finances, so we can implement real-time solutions that allow you to finally get ahead.

 A debt collector must send you a written validation notice within the first five days of the initial contact.

 The validation notice must include a clear outline of:

 In response to the debt collection notice, you may:

 You must respond within 30 days of receiving the validation notice to be eligible for written verification, otherwise, the debt collector will assume the debt is valid.

 Once they receive your response, the collector must send you written verification of the debt, which can include a copy of the original bill for the total amount you owe before they may attempt to collect the debt again.